sachin-frayne/elasticsearch-examples/rescoring_after_field_collapse.md

-# rescore and collapse field
+# rescoring after field collapse

+## description

+workaround to rescore our documents after we have used field collapse

 ```http
 ################################### clean up ###################################